HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/demo/pzn_test_personalization.md

 # Testing the personalization demo

-## Find the personalized demo resources on the Portal
+In the previous step the personalization demo resources (backend database, pages, portlets and users) got installed by using automated ConfigEngine commands.
+In this exercise these personalized pages can be reviewed.

 By default, when the personalization demo (PZNDemo) is installed, the following users are created:

 - andy
 - scott
 - tawana
 - marge

+## Review the PZNDemo portal pages

 1. Log in as one of the pzndemousers to your Portal.
 Use **pzndemo** as password for each user.
 2. Navigate to **Personalization > Demo**.
 3. Click the different pages and portlets for each user.
 Notice the different information displayed for each user.

     !!!note
-        If no personalized data are displayed on the different pages, please click **Initialize Database** to start the database.
+        If no personalized data are displayed on the pages, click **Initialize Database** to start the database.
-        Then logout and login to your Portal and check the pzndemo pages, again.
-After the database is initialized, you do not have to click **Initialize Database** again.
+        After starting the database, log out and log in to your Portal and check the pzndemo pages.
+You do not have to click **Initialize Database** again.

    The following images are sample pages of the Personalization demo for each user.